 But no matter how freaky that all sounds, it'll surely be part of our lives someday.

 Or probably not ours, but those of people in a few hundred years, when self-improvement brain chips are available to the public.
 Because that's what everybody wishes in secret, right?

 Anyway, as we won't use BCIs in the near future, let's focus on what we will: mediated reality glasses.

 Because they're such better interfaces than today's smartphones.

 You just talk and watch; no hands, no watching a small screen, no carrying something in your pocket.
-No bullshit.